 A vinaigrette is a simple dressing made with oil and vinegar.

 Olive oil and vinegar-based dressings add lightness, a punch of flavor, and a dose of heart-healthy fats to your meals.
 Dress up any type of salad, whether it’s leafy greens or pasta, vegetables, or use as a marinade for proteins.

 Why You Should Make Your Own Vinaigrette

 If you go look at the store-bought salad dressing ingredients in your fridge, you’ll be alarmed at what you find.

 - they’re loaded with inflammatory oils like soybean or canola

 - they have added sugars (often disguised in names you don’t recognize)

-- they contain additives (something added to make the product last longer than it typically would)
+- they contain additives (something added to make the product last much longer than it typically would)

 - many have dairy (when there's no need to)

-The majority of store-bought dressings have a long list of ingredients even though the label on the front will make it sound plain and simple.
+The majority of store-bought dressings have a long list of ingredients even if the label on the front makes it sound plain and simple.

 When you make your own dressings, there’s no second-guessing when it comes to ingredients.
-You get to decide what goes in and what stays out.
+And you'll be amazed at how fresh and flavorful they taste.